a-morales/kwm/README.md

 Moving a window with the mouse WILL BREAK the window-trees of both monitors, however a window CAN be toggled floating, which frees it from the tree.
 It can then be moved and made not floating on the other monitor.
+This applies when moving a window between spaces on the same monitor as well.

 Spaces will eventually get their own padding and gap settings.